tikv/rfcs/text/2019-02-26-tikv-client-command-line.md

 ## Alternatives

-* *(Installation/Repo)* We could use the `tikv-client` repository and provide either an opt-out or an opt-in binary from `src/bin/tikv-cli.rs`.
-If we chose an opt-in functionality here users mgiht end up with an awkard installation call.
 * (*Use `tikv-cli`*), we could use `tikv-cli` for this, but it creates as fuzzy distinction between management tools and clients.
 * (*No REPL, or only REPL*).
 We may chose to not have a REPL mode, or we may chose